 To teach your team the value of research and proactivity, play this game.
 Split your team into groups of three to four people, and introduce them to Mr. David Schmidt.

-Each team should find anything that might be useful when selling your products or services to this particular company.
+Each team should find anything useful when selling your products or services to this particular company.
 They can look up the company’s website, LinkedIn, and other social media to find additional relevant information.

 This game promotes the importance of proper preparation, proactive research, and of course, teamwork.